elsoroka/Satisfiability.jl/docs/src/tutorial.md

 # Tutorial
-Here we present several mini-examples of SAT problems.
+Here we present several mini-examples of SMT problems.
 ## Proving the validity of De Morgan's law
 This example is borrowed from Microsoft's [introduction](https://microsoft.github.io/z3guide/docs/logic/propositional-logic/) to Z3 for propositional logic.